How to optimize your payments and power your growth.

 Diversify your payment method mix, and tailor it to local preferences.

 For example: Did you know Boleto accounts for 15% of ecom payments in Brazil?
 Qiwi accounts for 26% in Russia?
 And Alipay and WeChat Pay account for 50% of China's online payments?

 Your next step is to diversify your payment method mix and tailor it to local preferences.
 But managing multiple payment methods can become unwieldy, especially if you have separate agreements, integrations and reporting for each one.
 The best solution is to connect via a payments partner like Adyen, which lets you manage everything in one place.
 That way you can see at a glance how different methods are performing in different markets, and optimize for the best results.

 In addition to easy payments for your buyers, you need to consider fast payouts for your sellers.
-This is easily achieved with a global PSP with local coverage in all key markets.
-With Adyen’s marketplace solution MarketPay, you can pay out to sellers, via their preferred method.
+This is easily achieved by working with a global payments service provider (PSP) with local coverage in all key markets.
+With our marketplace solution Adyen MarketPay, you can pay out to sellers, via their preferred method.
 Through our international network of local bank accounts, we have excellent coverage, giving you faster payment times with local rates.